-Small group intervention will be provided during the school day by highly qualified and effective intervention teachers using Leveled Literacy Intervention (LLI) by Heinneman and selected paraprofessionals.
-A consultant with (LLI) and professional development experience will be contracted beginning in October 2018 for up to (5) days to provide professional development (PD) for teachers.
-Additional PD days will be contracted during the school year as needed to provide embedded staff development for fidelity of implementation of the (LLI) intervention program.
+Small group intervention will be provided during the school day by highly qualified and effective intervention teachers using Leveled Literacy Intervention (LLI) by Heinneman and Fountas & Pinnell Literacy guided reading selections.
+A consultant with (LLI) and professional development experience will be contracted beginning in August 2019 from Title II and other grant funding for up to (2) days to provide professional development (PD) for teachers.
+Additional PD days will be contracted during the school year as needed to provide embedded staff development for fidelity of implementation of the (LLI) intervention and guided reading program.
+Materials for both LLI and guided reading will be purchased for targeted grade levels and students.

-Professional Development for intervention with struggling students will be ongoing during the 2018-2019 school year beginning in August of 2018 and ending in May 2019.
-During the 2018-2019 school year professional development will include monthly meetings, embedded PD and technical assistance for administrators, teachers and paraprofessionals working with this intervention.
-Parents will be given information on the LLI intervention program.
+LLI materials and supplies and Guided Reading materials will be purchased to provide intervention in reading for students who struggle and need additional assistance.
+Professional Development for teachers and paras providing intervention with struggling students will be ongoing during the 2019-2020 school year from Title II and other grant funding, beginning in August of 2019 and ending in May 2020.
+During the 2019-2020 school year professional development will include monthly meetings, embedded PD and technical assistance for administrators, teachers and paraprofessionals working with this intervention.
+Parents will be given information on the LLI intervention program, Guided Reading by Fountas & Pinnell.